jaystevens/dgpulldown/dgpulldown2_python/README.md

 ### Description

 dgpulldown2_python will:

 -  Apply a pulldown pattern to a progressive source by modifying the RFF/TFF flags in accordance with [MPEG2Video/H.262][1].
 Although the latest MPEG2Video/H.262 Specification is not available publicly from an official source, the ITU does make an older version of the specification freely available.
-  - eg when converting from 23.976fps to 29.970fps, dgpulldown2 will apply 2:3 (Classic) pulldown.
+For example, when converting from 23.976fps to 29.970fps, dgpulldown2 will apply 2:3 (Classic) pulldown.
 -  The input must be an MPEG2Video elementary stream.
-The output will be an MPEG2Video elementary stream.
-The common file extension for a MPEG2Video elementary stream is m2v.
+The output will also be an MPEG2Video elementary stream.
+The common file extension for a MPEG2Video elementary stream is `*.m2v`.
 MPEG2Video elementary streams are sometime referred to as 'raw MPEG2 Video'.
-- Modify the frame_rate_code in the MPEG2Video Sequence Header
-  - eg when converting from 23.976fps to 29.970fps, dgpulldown2 will modify the frame_rate_code from `"1" (24000/1001)` to `"4" (30000/1001)`
+- Modify the `frame_rate_code` in the MPEG2Video Sequence Header.
+For example, when converting from 23.976fps to 29.970fps, dgpulldown2 will modify the frame_rate_code from `"1" (24000/1001)` to `"4" (30000/1001)`

 ### Usage